cicsdev/cics-event-consumer/README.md

 # cics-event-consumer
 cics-event-consumer is a Java EE 7 web application that _consumes_ events produced by the [CICS Transaction Server](http://www.ibm.com/software/products/en/cics-tservers) event processing support as a result of a CICS application event, a CICS system event, or a CICS policy event action.
-The application can also be called with a simple CICS LINK or START command.
+The application can also be called directly using the CICS LINK or START command.

 For example it can be called:
 * by CICS directly as a [custom event processing adapter](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.eventprocessing.doc/concepts/dfhep_event_processing_adapters.html).